Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

 - Make decisions based on data

 **DUE NOV 24**
+**Evaluation** - correctly score above 70% of the points allocated to the questions in Gradescope

 ### **2. Peer Evaluations**
 Get an average score above a 3 on your Peer Evaluation